isomerpages/moe-zhonghuapri/_departments/Information and Communication Technology.md

 description: ""
 ---
-**Coding and Making – Developing Digital Literacy in Our Pupils** In 2020, MOE unveiled the National Digital Literacy Programme so that at different stages of their education journey, pupils will be able to acquire digital skills across four components in the “Find, Think, Apply, Create” framework.
+**Coding and Making – Developing Digital Literacy in Our Pupils**
+<br>In 2020, MOE unveiled the National Digital Literacy Programme so that at different stages of their education journey, pupils will be able to acquire digital skills across four components in the “Find, Think, Apply, Create” framework.

 In line with the national development pathway, the school has a systemic approach to develop computational thinking in our pupils through coding and making.

 **Computational Skills**
-The intent of coding is to develop computational thinking in our pupils starting from Primary 1.
+<br>The intent of coding is to develop computational thinking in our pupils starting from Primary 1.
 The programme spiral upwards and develop pupils progressively in this higher order thinking competencies.

 Computational thinking includes elements such as:

 1)Decomposition – breaking a large problem down into smaller ones